wullm/monofonic/README.md

 - Multiple Einstein-Boltzmann modules: direct interface with [CLASS](https://lesgourg.github.io/class_public/class.html), file input from CAMB, and fitting formulae (Eisenstein&Hu).

-- Multiple output modules for RAMSES, Arepo and Gadget-2/3 via plugins (Swift and Nyx are next).
+- Multiple output modules for RAMSES, Arepo, Gadget-2/3, and HACC (courtesy M.Buehlmann) via plugins (Swift and Nyx are next).
 New codes can be added (see how to contribute in CONTRIBUTING.md file)

 - Hybrid parallelization with MPI+OpenMP/threads.